BenPope95/scaffold-eth-substreams-challenge/README.md

 [Stores](https://substreams.streamingfast.io/documentation/develop/manifest-modules/types#store-modes) have two modes for retrieving data.
 You will be using “get mode” for this module.

-- [ ] Look at the library 📚 and import the appropriate store type
-- [ ] Import the corresponding trait to use the store’s methods
+- [ ] TODO 1: Look at the library 📚 and import the appropriate store type along with the corresponding trait to use the store’s methods
-- [ ] Pass in the store 🏪 as the first function argument
+- [ ] TODO 2: Pass in the store 🏪 as the first function argument
-- [ ] Pass in the second argument (look at your yaml)
+- [ ] TODO 3: Pass in the second argument (look at your yaml)
-- [ ] Iterate over the `transfers`
+- [ ] TODO 4: Iterate over the `transfers`
-- [ ] Get the volume from the store
+- [ ] TODO 5: Get the volume from the store

   > `EntityChanges` has been imported for you from the [substreams_entity_change](https://docs.rs/substreams-entity-change/latest/substreams_entity_change/index.html).rs library.
 You will need to use the `tables` module to access:

   > 1. `createRow()` on the `Tables` struct to build the entity
   > 2. `set()` on the `Row` struct to set the entity’s fields

-- [ ] Create a row on the table for each entity and set the value of each field
+- [ ] TODO 6: Create a row on the table for each entity and set the value of each field
 - [ ] Check your `schema.graphql` to make sure you’re populating the entities exactly like the schema

   > The compiler won’t catch if the entity you’re building matches the schema, so double-check for spelling and capitalization.